merenlab/merenlab.org/_posts/anvio/2016-06-26-installation-v2.md

 ## Running the "Mini Test"

 You can make anvi'o test itself by running the program `anvi-self-test`.
+It is absolutely normal to see 'warning' messages.
+In most cases anvi'o is talkative, and would like to keep you informed.
+You should read those warning messages, but they often don't require any action.

 Upon the successful completion of all the tests, your browser should popup to take you to the interactive interface.
 When you click that 'Draw' button, you should see something like this (this is one of the older version of [the anvi'o interactive interface]({% post_url anvio/2016-02-27-the-anvio-interactive-interface %}), and it shall stay here so we remember where we came from):